chomnoue/sealed-trait-event-processor/README.md

+This code is published as part of the [corresponding blog article](https://www.toptal.com/scala/macros-quasiquotes-reduce-boilerplate) at the Toptal Engineering Blog.

+Visit https://www.toptal.com/blog and subscribe to our newsletter to read great articles!

+* * *

-Sample project to demonstrate sealed trait subclasses processing with scala macros and quasiquotes
+Sample project to demonstrate sealed trait subclasses processing with Scala macros and quasiquotes

-You can run the unit test with the command:
+You can run the unit tests with the command:

 ```
 sbt clean test
 ```